Join our newsletter for updates and exclusive content!

 DIY Bug Screen

-There are two common options van lifers pursue for bug screens: DIY and Professional.
-For a DIY bug screen, you can simply purchase a “pre made” bug screen for porches and cut it to fit your door size.
+As mentioned above, for a DIY bug screen, you can simply purchase a “pre made” bug screen for porches and cut it to fit your door size.
 Be sure you buy one wide enough though because most doors are smaller than Transit doors.

 The Bug Wall